Tustin, California: Education

 Primary and secondary education in Tustin and surrounding unincorporated areas is overseen by the Tustin Unified School District.
 Tustin High School is a California Distinguished School, as is Foothill High School.
 Arnold O. Beckman High School is in the Best High Schools according to U.S. News & World Report.
 Tustin High School is also well-known regionally for its strong Model United Nations program.
 Springfield College, a non-profit, private, higher education institute, is located in the city of Tustin.

+Infrastructure

+Transportation

+Orange County Transportation Authority operates bus service in Tustin.